bfararjeh/sf6-fantasy-league/README.md

 ## **What is this app?**

 This application is a Street Fighter 6 Fantasy League creator.
 You and up to 4 friends can all set up a fantasy league amongst yourselves, create a team of your favourite players, and watch your team score throughout the season as events come and go.
 For those who don't know, a "Fantasy League" is a fictional league that takes place over the course of a real season.
-In this "league" different players can make different "teams" that comprise of their favourite pros - or the pros they think will win the most.
+In this "league" different players can make different "fantasy" teams that consist of their favourite pros - or the pros they think will win the most.
 Then, after each real event in the season, that event's results are used to determine how well your fantasy team did!
 If you've ever bet on players to win certain matches, just imagine that: but over the entire season.

 Furthermore, you and your friends can decide on a forfeit for the loser: or come up with your own rules outside of the system.
 This app simply servers as an easy way for you and all your friends to keep track of your teams as opposed to complicated spreadsheets (which is how this all started).

-The app is solely developed by me: it won't be perfect, small bugs always escape the cracks, but I'll keep pushing new releases to incrementaly make the user experience better, and hopefully by the end of the season, the entire SF6 community will have their own fantasy team!
+The app is solely developed by me: it won't be perfect, small bugs always show through the cracks, but I'll keep pushing new releases to incrementaly make the user experience better, and hopefully by the end of the season, the entire SF6 community will have their own fantasy team!

 ## **So how does it work?**

 Before anything, you'll need a username, email, and password to sign up, which can all be done on the new user page.

-To start, head on over to the league page where you can either create a league or join an existing one via a code members of the league can share with you.
+To start, head on over to the league page where you can either create a league or join an existing one via a code your friends can share with you.
 Leagues have a maximum capacity of 5 people, and whoever creates the league will be the league owner.
 The owner is the one responsible for setting the draft order, writing down the forfeit, and calling for the draft to begin.
 Once you and all your friends are in a league, you can set up a draft order however you please (FT1 random select perhaps?) and begin the draft.
 Do note: beginning the draft means the order is final, and once it has started the league is locked meaning no one can leave or join.
-There is also no time limit to picking a player, so make sure your friends and only your friends are all in before you start!
+Also, you cannot forcibly remove players from your league, so only share the code with people you trust!

 During the draft, users will pick players in a snake draft order, that is: